Contrast-Security-OSS/docs/content/user/servers/OutputtoSyslog.md

 ## Enable Output to Syslog

-From the **Servers** page, you can enable and configure Syslog output to individual servers or to multiple servers at one time.
-Once Syslog is enabled, the server has a gray arrow icon beside its name in the grid.
+From the **Servers** page, you can enable and configure Syslog output to an individual server or multiple servers at one time.
+When Syslog is enabled, the server has a gray arrow icon beside its name in the grid.
 Hover over the icon to see the output location of Protect events.

 <a href="assets/images/Output-to-syslog.png" rel="lightbox" title="Output to Syslog enabled"><img class="thumbnail" src="assets/images/Output-to-syslog.png"/></a>